[Exclusive] Surge in Israeli demolition of EU-funded buildings

 The West Bank and Gaza are meant to form a future Palestinian state, with Jerusalem as a shared capital with Israel, according to the EU and UN formula for ending the decades-old Arab-Israeli conflict.

-But Israeli settlers, more than 630,000 of whom have moved to the conquered lands since 1967, have already broken up the West Bank up into small cantons, making the two-state solution look increasingly less viable.
+But Israeli settlers, more than 630,000 of whom have moved to the conquered lands since 1967, have already broken up the West Bank into small cantons, making the two-state solution look increasingly less possible.

-And recent US policy U-turns - moving its embassy to Jerusalem and saying that the Israeli settlements were not illegal - have also undermined EU conflict resolution.
+And recent US policy U-turns - moving its embassy to Jerusalem and saying that the Israeli settlements were not illegal - have also harmed EU conflict resolution.

+"Israel's settlement policy seriously undermines the viability of the two-state solution and the prospect for a lasting peace," the EU foreign service said.